canonical/vanilla-framework/docs/en/base/typography.md

 ## Heading classes

-Heading classes can be added to text elements to give them the same visual appearance as base h1, h2, h3, etc., elements.
+Heading classes can be added to text elements to give them the same visual appearance as the base h1-h6 heading elements without sacrificing correct heading order and semantics.

-Heading classes are not tied to elements and can be freely mixed, for example you can apply `p-heading--one` style to an `h3` element if that better suits your document style and tree.
+Heading classes are not tied to elements and can be freely mixed, for example you can apply the `p-heading--one` class to an `h3` element if that better suits your document style and tree.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/headings/mixed/"
     class="js-example">